codewithv1n/codewithv1n/README.md

 - 🌱 Currently learning, building, and exploring the world of web development.
 - 👨‍💻 Skilled in:
   **HTML | CSS | JavaScript | PHP | React | MySQL | Xampp**
-- 🛠️ Always experimenting with new tech, frameworks, and creative coding.
+- 🛠️ Always experimenting with new tech, frameworks, AI, and creative coding.

 ---